 Establish a routine

 From day one, try to set yourself a schedule and stick to it throughout your workation.
-Having the same schedule every day will help you stay organised, plan your time more effectively, and avoid pushing things off for later.
-Here are some of our favourite apps for an extra help on staying productive while working remotely.
+Having the same schedule every day will help you stay organized, plan your time more effectively, and avoid pushing things off for later.
+Here are some of our favorite apps for extra help on staying productive while working remotely.

 Best Productivity Apps For Remote Workers

 Not to worry!
-Being a remote worker you’ll learn that keeping track with your team, clients and to-do lists is pretty easy if you have the right tools.
+Being a remote worker you’ll learn that keeping track of your team, clients and to-do lists is pretty easy if you have the right tools.

 Asana is an amazing project management tool that keeps you up-to-date with all of the latest things happening in the company you work for or for your own business.
 Not only that but it’s an efficient way to keep your co-workers or employees accountable, no matter where you are in the world.
 With calendars and a way to track project progress, you’ll be sure to keep on top of all of your work while still traveling the globe and enjoying your time doing so.